Cavity Treatment

 6. Observation: The nerve condition is observed over several days to weeks.

-7. Final restoration: Restoring the tooth with fillings or crowns.
+7. Final restoration: Finally, we restore the tooth with a filling or crown.

 Frequently Asked Questions (FAQ)